 There are several types of visual distress devices you can utilize when emergencies arise.
-It is important to have proper devices to immediately and effectively get help.
+Also, it is important to have proper devices to immediately and effectively get help.

-This signaling device is efficient both during daytime or nighttime.
-It includes handheld and parachute flare distress signals.
+This signaling device is efficient both during daytime and nighttime.
+Also, it includes handheld and parachute flare distress signals.

 Every ship with an enclosed area must have a good ventilation system.
-It helps in preventing the formation of mildew and foul odor.
-For boats with gasoline motorized engines, a ventilation system is mandatory.
+In addition, it helps in preventing the formation of mildew and foul odor.
+Also, for boats with gasoline-motorized engines, a ventilation system is mandatory.

-This safety tool is essential in preventing exhaust backfire to cause an explosion.
+This safety tool is essential in preventing exhaust backfires to cause an explosion.

 It is essential to have onboard communication to ensure welfare while boating.
 A boater must secure two types of waterproof communication tools to use in case of emergencies.

+Cellphones.
 Cellular Phones provide convenience in terms of keeping in touch with land-based people.
-The downside of this type of communication equipment is, it’s usually not water-resistant and has a limited reception range.
+Also, the downside of this type of communication equipment is, that it’s usually not water-resistant and has a limited reception range.

 Boaters use this device to access two-way radio communication.
-It has around 40 channel frequencies.
+Also, it has around 40 channel frequencies.
 It has a capacity range of up to five miles.

 It is a type of communication system utilizing a small portable telephone.
-One example of this satellite communication is Iridium.
+Also, one example of this satellite communication is Iridium.
 It transmits voice phone calls.